slice/react-native-audio-pro/README.md

 - **resume(): void**
   - Resumes playback if paused.
 - **stop(): void**
-  - Stops the playback, resetting to position 0.
+  - Stops the playback, resetting to position 0 and clearing the playing track.
 - **seekTo(positionMs: number): void**
   - Seeks to a specific position (in milliseconds).
 - **seekForward(amountMs?: number): void**